-Completion of 12 hours of course work in the program.
-Senior Capstone Experience Proposal submitted and approved by a Loyola ENVA faculty member.
+Completion of 12 hours of coursework in the program.
+The Capstone Experience Proposal submitted and approved by a Loyola ENVA faculty member.

 1. Choose one of the following courses:

-- ENVA A498 Independent Research – this is the course number assigned for a research experience that involves original ideas developed through data collection or library study.
+- Independent Research (ENVA A498) – this is the course number assigned for a research experience that involves original ideas developed through data collection or library study.
 This type of experience is often viewed as traditional scholarship in the broadest sense.
-A faculty member whose research is related to the student’s may serve as both Project Director and Sponsor.
+A faculty member whose research is related to the student may serve as both Project Director and Sponsor.

 2. Choose a project director or a project sponsor

 - Project Director: Loyola ENVA faculty member or a person outside of Loyola’s ENVA faculty (e.g., for off-campus projects) who agrees to oversee all aspects of the project including the final write-up.
 If your Project Director is not an ENVA faculty member you also need a Project Sponsor.

 - Project Sponsor: Loyola ENVA faculty member to act as the liaison between the Project Director (if outside the university) and university by overseeing completion of the formalities for university credit, including grading the effort after consultation with the Project Director.
 This also includes overseeing that deadlines are met and all forms completed and turned in to the Environmental Studies Program Chair.